CSCfi/Kielipankki-utilities/docs/corpus_publishing_tasklist.md

 # [ ] _*?SUPPORT*_ Inform the depositor about citation practices, if relevant
 # [ ] _*?SUPPORT*_ Provide the depositor with references/advice regarding the technical format and structure of the original data
 # [ ] _*?SUPPORT*_ Ask the depositor/rightholder about their schedule for submitting the data
-# [ ] _*?DISCUSS*_ If the size and technical specifications of the corpus seem "non-standard" in some respect, discuss the corpus details in an internal meeting to see if it is technically feasible to publish it in the Language Bank
 \\
 ```